 The programmable control switch is a control function that controls its binary output signal.
-This output signal can be controlled locally from the device's mimic (displayed as a box in the mimic) or remotely from the RTU.
+This output signal can be controlled locally from the device's mimic or remotely from the RTU.
 The main purpose of programmable control switches is to block or enable function and to change function properties by changing the setting group.
 However, this binary signal can also be used for any number of other purposes, just like all other binary signals.
 Once a programmable control switch has been activated or disabled, it remains in that state until given a new command to switch to the opposite state (see the image below).
 The switch cannot be controlled by an auxiliary input, such as digital inputs or logic signals; it can only be controlled locally (mimic) or remotely (RTU).